jschpp/htb-ca-2021/Forensics/Invitation.md

 1. A shell invocation (`x = Shell(...`)
 2. a bunch of function calls to a 'magic' function `odsuozldxufm` which on
-    closer look seems to be nothing more<foo> than a Hex --> Char conversion
+    closer look seems to be nothing more than a Hex --> Char conversion
 3. a bunch of string concatenations (`&`)

 Soo...
 Whatever is in those Hex Strings will be run by using `Shell`